-- (a) Occupants of boat must remain in cockpit at all times, i.e. Observer's feet to remain on floor of boat whilst putting weight on foredeck. - (b) In tunnel or tunnel deck hulls, Observer's feet must not go past the driver's seat on take off and must remain in Observer's cockpit. - (c) Observers must keep the Skier under observation at all time during his participation in the event. - (d) Observers will remain in their seats at all times whilst pulling a Skier after reaching a plane.
+- (a) Occupants of boat must remain in cockpit at all times.
+At start, an Observer must not stand behind their seat.
+His/Her feet must remain on the floor at the front of the seat when trying to apply weight on the deck of the boat. - (b) In tunnel or tunnel deck hulls, Observer's feet must not go past the driver's seat on take off and must remain in Observer's cockpit. - (c) Observers are to sit in an upright seated position with their back against the backrest of the seat.
+The Observer shall not lie in the seat or sit in the footrest at any time whilst competing.
+The Observer must keep their skier/s under observation at all times during the participation of the event. - (d) Observers will remain in their seats at all times whilst pulling a Skier after reaching a plane. - (e) Observers must advise Skier instructions to the Driver.
+Penalty refer Rule 7.1.